Convergence has always been attractive. Remember the shoe phone? Convergence is intriguing, and often sounds like a logical thing to do.

 Block is ideal for Tier-1 applications that are local, require high performance, have frequent changes, and do not need data context.
 File is ideal for interfacing with users and applications with a simple interface, storing data in a hierarchical way, with strong access control.
 Object is ideal for global, hyperscale, metadata-rich storage of discrete objects or files that are not expected to change.

 Understanding Block, File, and Object Storage

-How does this make a unified system difficult?
+How does this make a unified software-defined storage system difficult?
 A few examples are: